arjune-krishna/Google-Image-Scraper/README.md

 ```
 python main.py
 ```
-Note: The max number of images that can be scraped at once is 200-300.
+<b>Note:</b> The max number of images that can be scraped at once is 200-300.
 You might faces errors if you try to scrape more than this.
 In order to scrape more than 200-300 images, use multiple similar keywords.